Steering Language Models With Activation Engineering: How Activation Addition works

-\textbf{Activation addition.}\quad Our method takes a pair of natural-language prompts $(p_+, p_-)$, where $p_+$ represents the property we wish output text to emphasise and $p_-$ represents its opposite. $\mathbf{h}_+^l$ is the activation vector for the prompt $p_+$ at layer $l$.
-The difference $\mathbf{h}_+^l - \mathbf{h}_-^l $ is a new activation vector which (intuitively) captures the difference between a prompt with the property, and without it.
-This can be seen as an analogue of the `comparative preference statements' used in recent formal logics (\cite{KACI2014501}).
+\textbf{Activation addition.}\quad Our method takes a pair of natural-language prompts $(p_+, p_-)$, where $p_+$ represents the property we wish output text to emphasise (e.g. love) and $p_-$ represents its opposite (e.g. hate or indifference). $\mathbf{h}_+^l$ is the activation vector for the prompt $p_+$ at layer $l$.
+The difference $\mathbf{h}_+^l - \mathbf{h}_-^l $ is a new activation vector which (intuitively) captures the difference between a prompt with the target property, and a prompt without it.
+The steering vector is computed before inference time.
 To obtain a steering vector, we perform a forward pass on each prompt, record the activations at the given location in each pass, take the difference $\mathbf{h}_+^l - \mathbf{h}_-^l$, and then finally rescale this difference in activations by an `injection coefficient' $c$.
-To steer, we add the resulting activation vector to the input of layer $l$ and allow the forward pass to continue, and so obtain our steered output.
-(See Appendix~\ref{sec:app_imp} for implementation details.) $c$ represents intervention strength, since it multiplies the specified direction's contribution to the residual stream and so the token processing of the rest of the forward pass.
-Absolute values between 3 and 15 are typical.
-Along with the target layer $l$, $c$ is a free parameter we select via grid search.
-(We find that, as expected from past work, intervening at middle layers is most effective (\cite{subramani-2022-extracting,toprightvector}).)
+To steer, we add the resulting activation vector to the input of layer $l$ and allow the forward pass to continue, and so obtain our steered output.\footnote{See \Cref{sec:app_imp} for implementation details.} $c$ represents the intervention strength, since it multiplies the steering vector's contribution to the residual stream.\footnote{It's typical for the intervention strength $c$ to have a magnitude less than 15.} We perform hyperparameter tuning to select $c$ and also the injection layer $l$.
+As expected from past work (\cite{subramani-2022-extracting,mini2023understandingcontrollingmazesolvingpolicy}), intervening at the middle layers is most effective.